XiaoxiaoDDD/Orbit-Jump/README.md

 - Sound: we will add the background sound and the sound when the user wins the game and loses the game.
 - Further complicate Level3.
 We will add moving images of asteroids.
 These asteroids will be flying among planets.
 The user should not hit the asteroid when shooting the spacehip.
+- Right now the program recognizes blackholes from which spaceship emerges as "planets", spaceship can jump back to the blackhole while game is still on.
+This will be fixed